YinHK-gameDev/unity-learn/scripting cheestsheet/MLAgents/README.md

 ### Observing the Environment

-The Agent sends the information we collect to the Brain, which uses it to make a decision.
-When you train the Agent (or use a trained model), the data is fed into a neural network as a feature vector.
-For an Agent to successfully learn a task, we need to provide the correct information.
+The **Agent sends the information we collect to the Brain**, which **uses it to make a decision**.
+When you train the Agent (or use a trained model), the data is **fed into a neural network as a feature vector**.
+For an Agent to **successfully learn a t**ask, we need to **provide the correct information**.
 A good rule of thumb for deciding what information to collect is to consider what you would need to calculate an analytical solution to the problem.

 #### `Agent.CollectObservations(VectorSensor)`